bobb34/QST/README.md

 # QST
 Quiz/Survey/Test   --    Mar.
 18, 2026

-QST is a free, complete, secure, enterprise grade, open source online/lan assessment/exam platform.
+<H1>QST is the world's first Enterprise Grade, open source online/lan assessment/exam platform that is self-hosted.</H1>
 You can try it at https://qstonline.org and download it from https://sourceforge.net/projects/qstonline/.

 We no longer maintain a release here.